manishmadugula/Notes/Code/java.md

 - #### As a member of the OuterClass, a nested class can be declared private, public, protected, or package private.
 - #### Outer class can only be declared public or  package private
 - #### only nested classes can have static keyword in their class defination.
+- All outer classes are static by the defination of class, so doesn't make sense to define them static explicitly.
+(There is always going to be one class per class).

 ### Reason to use nested classes
 - It is a way to logically group classes that are used only in one place, also leads to more readable and more maintainable code by placing code closer to where it is used.
+- No other class should use this class.

 ### Types of Nested Classes